Technical article

 Product Safety Directive before replacement

-On 25.04.2023, the Council adopted the text of the new EU General Product Safety Regulation (GPSR).
+On 23 May 2023, the new Product Safety Regulation (GPSR) was published in the EU Official Journal.
 This means that nothing more stands in the way of the amendment of general product safety law, which will lead to the replacement of Directive 2001/95/EC (so-called General Product Safety Directive) and thus in large parts also of the German Product Safety Act (ProdSG).
 The GPSR is intended to ensure that only safe non-harmonised consumer products continue to be placed on the market.
 Particularly due to the advancing digitalisation of products and distribution channels, the European legislator has had to react and has provided for a large number of changes to general product safety law.

 The GPSR establishes the framework for the safety of non-harmonised consumer products and also applies in part to the harmonised area (cf. e.g. Art.
 19, 20, 22 GPSR and Chapter VIII).
 The GPSR thus serves to strengthen technical consumer protection.
 At the same time, the innovations of the GPSR pose challenges for economic operators in ensuring product compliance.